o-ran-sc/o-du-l2/docs/overview.rst

 O1 Netconf get-alarm list procedure
 -----------------------------------

 This section describes the *Health Status Retrieval* scenario of O-DU High health-check.
-It enables a northbound client(SMO) to retrieve the health of the ODU-High based on the last self-check performed.
+It enables a northbound client(SMO) to retrieve the health of the O-DU High based on the last self-check performed.
 The alarm-list is provided as the response to the request via O1 Netconf interface.

 .. figure:: ODU-O1-GetAlarmListFlow.jpg
-  :width: 720
+  :width: 869
   :alt: Figure 6 O1 get alarm-list flow

   Figure 6 - O1 get alarm-list flow